fter

 These noble birds may be often seen flying over this stretch of wall or collecting nesting materials in the trees nearby.
 Witnesses have spotted them swooping upon pigeons in mid-air and returning to the nest with their prize.
 Although once common throughout Britain, persecution during the middle ages resulted in their dramatic decline and there are now only around 7000 breeding pairs left in the country.

-Ravens are associated with battlefields, where they fed upon the flesh of those killed and maimed in war.The cawing of ravens therefore became synonymous with death and destruction and they were consequently persecuted as unwelcome visitors in towns.
+Ravens are associated with battlefields, where they fed upon the flesh of the fallen.The cawing of ravens therefore became synonymous with death and destruction and they were consequently persecuted as unwelcome visitors in towns.

 In preparation for their return to the Town Hall in 1997, a video camera was erected on the tower connected to a monitor in the tourist information office far below.
 However, the Ravens chose instead to build their nest on the tower of the Cathedral- necessitating a hurried relocation of the camera- and where two chicks were successfully raised.